World Bank dims outlook for global economy amid Russia war - NewsBreak

 World Bank dims outlook for global economy amid Russia war

-WASHINGTON — (AP) — The World Bank has sharply downgraded its outlook for the global economy, pointing to Russia’s war against Ukraine, the prospect of widespread food shortages and concerns about the potential return of “stagflation” — a toxic mix of high inflation and sluggish growth unseen for more than four decades.
+The World Bank has sharply downgraded its outlook for the global economy, pointing to Russia’s war against Ukraine , the prospect of widespread food shortages and concerns about the potential return of “stagflation” — a toxic mix of high inflation and sluggish growth unseen for more than four decades.

 “For many countries, recession will be hard to avoid," said David Malpass, the World Bank's president.